shreyaskr422/obs-hyprland/README.md

 This repository documents a high-performance, reproducible configuration for running **Hyprland** on **NVIDIA GPUs** with a specific focus on **OBS Studio** stability.

-The goal of this configuration is to eliminate micro-stutter, ensure consistent frame pacing, and provide a reliable environment for both daily productivity and high-quality content creation.

 ## ⚙️ Hyprland Configuration

 ### Display Settings